Occupational Science and Occupational Therapy

 Bachelor of Science

-- Completed departmental application form
+- Completed division application form

 Program RequirementsA total of 128 units is required for the Bachelor of Science degree.
 An occupational therapy major cannot count any 300-level OT course toward the B.S. degree.

 General Education RequirementsThe university’s general education program provides a coherent, integrated introduction to the breadth of knowledge you will need to consider yourself (and to be considered by other people) a well-educated person.
 This program requires six courses in different categories, plus writing, diversity and foreign language requirements, which together comprise the USC Core.
 See here and here for more information.

 Required Pre-Professional CoursesWe recommend that you meet with an admissions counselor within the division in order to determine course work that could be transferred and substituted for required course work.
 Before taking the advanced professional courses you must have completed the pre-professional required courses:

 - With a minimum GPA of 3.0 (pass/fail or grades below a C are not accepted)

 - From an accredited junior college, four year college or university